Scenario 1 – You just got out of a meeting with your boss and the HR representative. Surprise! Your job has been 'eliminated.'

-Pro – Make more of the profit as the owner.
+Pro – You can make more of the profit as the owner.

 Con – Not having enough profit to pay yourself, or worse, your employees or vendors.
 Cash flow is all on you now.

-Hopefully – before you start a business and spend any money at all, you seek advice from the SBDC, WISE or SCORE.
-These entities are funded by the SBA and do not charge a fee for counseling.
-They help minimize risks to entrepreneurs by sharing best practices and provide business plan development, financial statement analysis and market research.
+Hopefully – before you start a business and spend any money at all, you will seek advice from the one of the many business resource centers available within your area.
+The Small Business Development Center, the WISE Women's Business Center, and SCORE Mentors are all entities funded by the SBA that do not charge a fee for counseling.
+These centers exist to help entrepreneurs minimize risks by sharing best practices, providing business plan development, financial statement analysis, and market research.

 Article published in the BJNN in September 2017

-Michael Cartini is a Certified Business Advisor at the Small Business Development Center located at Onondaga Community College.
-Contact him at email@example.com
+Michael Cartini is a Former Certified Business Advisor at the Small Business Development Center located at Onondaga Community College.

 Read articles and advice written by our very own Onondaga SBDC Business Advisors!